CHANGE MY LOCATION

 These are general guidelines, but everyone is unique and will require a different exercise program based on their available time and goals.
 Scheduling exercise into your week will help you incorporate it as a regular, healthy habit.

-If you want a concrete fitness plan, schedule a free one-hour personal training consultation at your local VASA.
-One of our certified personal trainers will assess your current fitness levels and help you create a personalized plan so you can meet your goals.
+If you want a concrete fitness plan – whether it’s to lose weight, increase your strength training, or just to have another good reason to go to the gym schedule a free one-hour personal training consultation at your local VASA.
+Start or level up your fitness journey with a certified personal trainer and create a personalized plan to meet your goals.

 Please sign below to confirm that you have reviewed the terms and conditions of this document and agree that the information provided is accurate and correct.